PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/illumina/strelka_germline_2.9.10.rst

 ========================  ==============================  ==================  ==========  ====================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 name                      type                            prefix                position  documentation
 ========================  ==============================  ==================  ==========  ====================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
-bam                       BamPair                         --bam                        1  Sample BAM or CRAM file.
-May be specified more than once, multiple inputs will be treated as each BAM file representing a different sample. [required] (no default) reference                 FastaWithDict                   --referenceFasta             1  samtools-indexed reference fasta file [required] relativeStrelkaDirectory  Optional<String>                --runDir                     1  Name of directory to be created where all workflow scripts and output will be written.
+bam                       IndexedBam                      --bam                        1  Sample BAM or CRAM file.
+May be specified more than once, multiple inputs will be treated as each BAM file representing a different sample. [required] (no default) reference                 FastaWithIndexes                --referenceFasta             1  samtools-indexed reference fasta file [required] relativeStrelkaDirectory  Optional<String>                --runDir                     1  Name of directory to be created where all workflow scripts and output will be written.
 Each analysis requires a separate directory. ploidy                    Optional<CompressedIndexedVCF>  --ploidy                     1  Provide ploidy file in VCF.
 The VCF should include one sample column per input sample labeled with the same sample names found in the input BAM/CRAM RG header sections.
 Ploidy should be provided in records using the FORMAT/CN field, which are interpreted to span the range [POS+1, INFO/END].
 Any CN value besides 1 or 0 will be treated as 2.
 File must be tabix indexed. (no default) noCompress                Optional<CompressedIndexedVCF>  --noCompress                 1  Provide BED file of regions where gVCF block compression is not allowed.
 File must be bgzip- compressed/tabix-indexed. (no default)